Is your HIIT training better done inside or outside? Our Gym vs Outside series weighs up how we exercise indoors and outdoors.

-Hills, stairs, roads, the park or simply up and down your street, sprints can be done anywhere and everywhere and are one of the fasted ways of cranking up your heart rate.
+Hills, stairs, roads, the park or simply up and down your street, sprints can be done anywhere and everywhere and are one of the best ways of cranking up your heart rate.

-Unless you carry around a tape measure, the simplest way to measure out roughly 100m is to walk 130 steps.
+The simplest way to measure out roughly 100m without a tape measure is to walk 130 steps.
 Mark your start and finish with something you have on you, such as a jacket and a water bottle.

 Aim to complete 10 rounds.
 Exploding off from your start point and running as fast as you can.

 Rest 30 - 90 seconds or until your heart rate recovers to around 130 bpm.

 Take advantage of your surroundings; if you have stairs or a hill, crank up the intensity and push yourself all the way to the top.
 Sprinting outside on uneven ground is far more challenging than the flat of a treadmill.